STR-HK/Acuoz/README.md

 # Acuoz

-App for managing your school roadmap.
+App for Caring yoUr schOol Zuideline.

 ## Getting Started